GameBracket/RickRoll-website/README.md

 # RickRoll-website
-This is th files you need to make a website that automatically rick rolls someone
+This is the files you need to make a website that automatically rick rolls someone

+There is no licence to this so do whatever you want with it!